-When you go to your dentist for your regular teeth cleaning, they will clean, polish and floss your teeth.
-As they remove the excess plaque and tartar from your mouth, they will probably ask you the famous question–How often do you floss your teeth?
-If you’re like 27% of Americans, you’ve probably stretched the truth with your answer.
-But your dental hygienist is likely not trying to twist your arm.
+When you go to your Lovett Dental Upper Kirby dentist for your regular teeth cleaning, they will clean, polish, and floss your teeth.
+As they remove the excess plaque and tartar from your mouth, they will probably ask you how often do you floss your teeth?
+If you’re like twenty-seven percent of Americans, you’ve probably stretched the truth with your answer.
+But your dental hygienist is not trying to twist your arm or embarrass you.
 They ask because they know the benefits of flossing daily.

 Flossing Daily Removes Plaque